darkwizard242/ansible-role-tfsec/README.md

 ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------
 tfsec_app                 | Defines the app to install i.e. **tfsec**
 tfsec_version             | Defined to dynamically fetch the desired version to install.
-Defaults to: **0.63.1** tfsec_osarch              | Defines os architecture.
-Used for obtaining the correct type of binaries based on OS System Architecture.
-Defaults to: **linux-amd64** tfsec_dl_url              | Defines URL to download the tfsec binary from. tfsec_bin_path            | Defined to dynamically set the appropriate path to store tfsec binary into.
-Defaults to (as generally available on any user's PATH): **/usr/local/bin/tfsec** tfsec_bin_permission_mode | Defines the permission mode level for the file.
+Defaults to: **0.63.1** tfsec_os                  | Defines os type.
+Used for obtaining the correct type of binaries based on OS type.
+Defaults to: **linux** tfsec_arch                | Defines os architecture.
+Used to set the correct type of binaries based on OS System Architecture.
+Defaults to: **amd64** tfsec_dl_url              | Defines URL to download the tfsec binary from. tfsec_bin_path            | Defined to dynamically set the appropriate path to store tfsec binary into.
+Defaults to (as generally available on any user's PATH): **/usr/local/bin/tfsec** tfsec_bin_permission_mode | Defines the permission mode level for the file. tfsec_file_owner          | Owner for the binary file of tfsec. tfsec_file_group          | Group for the binary file of tfsec. tfsec_file_mode           | Mode for the binary file of tfsec.

 ## Dependencies